Being hit by the Japanese Keyword Spam hack can be devastating! You’d see that your search results are displaying random Japanese content.

 When you’re WordPress site is hit with such an attack, we know the level of panic it creates as the malware infection is so widespread!

 At MalCare, we’ve seen one too many victims of the Japanese SEO spam hack.
 So don’t worry, we’ve got you covered.
 We’ll show you the right way to fix it and then we’ll guide you on how to make your site secure so that hackers are kept out!

-If your WordPress website has been infected with a Japanese keyword hack, you need to fix it immediately.
-It only gets worse the longer your site remains hacked.
-We recommend using MalCare Security Plugin to detect the hack and clean it immediately.
+If your WordPress website has been infected with a Japanese keyword hack, you need to clean your site immediately.
+The longer your site remains hacked, the worse things get.
+We recommend using our WordPress Malware Removal Plugin to detect the hack and clean it immediately.

 What is Japanese SEO Spam Hack?

 The Japanese SEO spam is a dreaded malware infection wherein hackers inject spammy Japanese words into your pages.
 Once these hacked pages get indexed by Google, your appearance on search results will be manipulated.
 So your website will start ranking for these Japanese keywords.

 If you want to check if your site is a victim of this hack, visit Google and type in ‘site: yourwebsitename.com japan’.

 In the example below, we didn’t even need the word ‘Japan’ to see the hack.